morethanunpopular/stencil/README.md

 Stencil is a daemon written in Ruby that queries Consul's health API for changes in the health status of services, and uses ERB templates to generate new config files.

 # Why write this?
 There are Daemon's that are part of supported open source projects that already have this basic functionality, however almost all of them are written in Go, a few are in Python.
-If you are a Puppet shop with skills already developed around ERB, it is most operable continue to use ERB.
-As supporting ERB in another language amounts to reimplementing the Ruby interpretter, so it males sense to write a daemon in Ruby for this purpose.
+If you are a Puppet shop with skills already developed around ERB, it is most operable to continue to use ERB.
+As supporting ERB in another language amounts to reimplementing the Ruby interpretter, it makes sense to write a daemon in Ruby for this purpose.

 # Installation
 - Clone this repo